gatling/frontline-doc/content/reference/current/release/highlight-1-12/index.md

 please check the [Gatling 3.4 Migration Guide](https://gatling.io/docs/current/migration_guides/3.3-to-3.4/).

 {{< alert tip >}}
-FrontLine 1.12 supports deploying projects using Gatling 3.3 and 3.4.
+Gatling Enterprise 1.12 supports deploying projects using Gatling 3.3 and 3.4.
 {{< /alert >}}

-The benefit is that *you don't have to upgrade all your projects at the same time you upgrade FrontLine* when a new Gatling minor version breaks binary compatibility.
+The benefit is that *you don't have to upgrade all your projects at the same time you upgrade Gatling Enterprise* when a new Gatling minor version breaks binary compatibility.

-You can upgrade FrontLine first, your existing projects will keep on working, and upgrade them to newest Gatling progressively.
+You can upgrade Gatling Enterprise first, your existing projects will keep on working, and upgrade them to newest Gatling progressively.

 {{< alert tip >}}
 You are still required to upgrade to Gatling 3.4 at some point.